A Holistic Survey of Wireless Multipath Video Streaming: Concluding Remarks

-{ One promising approach in order to improve QoE for wireless video streaming is multipath delivery, which increases available bandwidth, resilience and load balancing.
-From the industry perspective, several companies have implemented their own multipath approaches, such as AVAYA~\cite{AVAYA} and Cisco~\cite{EtherChannelsCisco}.
-Apple and SAMSUNG have also started to support multipath on smartphones~\cite{MPTCPios11,galaxys5} for different services like voice recognition, or to increase the download speed of specific software packages.
+{ } One promising approach to improve QoE for wireless video streaming is multipath delivery, which increases available bandwidth, resilience and load balancing.
+From the industry perspective, several companies have implemented their own multipath approaches, such as {AVAYA\footnote{{https://downloads.avaya.com/css/P8/documents/100134063}} and Cisco\footnote{{https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/31sg/configuration/guide/conf/channel.pdf}}}.
+Apple and {Samsung} have also started to support multipath on {smartphones~\cite{bonaventure2016multipath}} for different services like voice recognition, or to increase the download speed of specific software packages.
 Therefore, we expect a growth in multipath video streaming in the near future.
-However, there are still many issues to be solved, especially for solutions which are not compatible witch each other or that require changes in servers and/or clients, or network equipments to support it~\cite{MPTCPios11}.}
+However, there are still many issues to be solved, especially for solutions which are not compatible with each other or that require changes in servers and/or clients, {or network equipment software/hardware.}

 In this work, we have provided an in-depth survey of multipath {wireless} video streaming proposals, covering over forty relevant pieces of work.
-We have categorized and explained the surveyed works based on the layer in the protocol stack and the original protocol/feature dominating in each work.
-Network equipment compatibility has be also discussed.
+We have categorized and explained the surveyed works based on the layer in the protocol stack and the { dominating protocols/features.
+Network equipment compatibility has been also discussed.
 In addition, scheduling, resilience and path selection techniques are presented.
-Finally, we have studied different key related methods, such as packet loss differentiation, video compression, error concealment, etc.
+Finally, we have studied different key} methods, such as packet loss differentiation, video compression, error concealment, etc.

+{Several key aspects} should be highlighted when designing a multipath video streaming approach.
+We observe that in order to overcome these challenges, packet scheduling strategies should consider several factors.